pixelpark/puppet-ds_389/README.md

 ### Plugins

-If you need to enable or disable some of the 386 DS plugins, just pass a hash:
+In order to enable or disable some of the 386 DS plugins, the plugin name and a simple string should be added to the `$plugins` parameter:

 ```puppet
 ds_389::instance { 'example':